Norwegian-Russian Scholarship Scheme

-Russian students can apply to the Ministry of Education and Science of the Russian Federation for admission to UiB as an exchange student through the Russian-Norwegian Study Grant Programme.
+Russian students can apply to the Ministry of Education and Science of the Russian Federation for admission to UiB as an exchange student through the Norwegian-Russian Scholarship Scheme.

-Students who are admitted to UiB through the Russian-Norwegian Study Grant Programme can expect high quality education as UiB ranks among the top 100 universities in Europe.
+Students who are admitted to UiB through the Norwegian-Russian Scholarship Scheme can expect high quality education as UiB ranks among the top 100 universities in Europe.

 As a participant in the programme:

-- You will get admission for one or two semesters as an exchange student.
+- You will be admitted as an exchange student for one or two semesters.

 - You can apply for Courses for Exchange Students.

-- You will receive a monthly grant for your living expenses.
+- You will receive a monthly grant covering your living expenses in Norway.

 - You do not have to pay tuition fees at UiB.